KevPrieto/eyla/README.md

 🌱 Why This MVP Matters

 Because making progress in life starts with clarity.
-NYRA is your starting point — not a productivity monster, not a complex ecosystem — but a simple tool to think better.
+EYLA is your starting point — not a productivity monster, not a complex ecosystem — but a simple tool to think better.

 This is version 0.1.